 When spending your 13th-month bonus wisely, prioritize your goals for the year-end.
 Focus on areas that require attention and make informed choices.

-For some people, this might mean investing in stocks and shares or starting an online business.
-Others may want to think about upskilling for career advancement or topping up their emergency funds.
+For some people, this might mean investing in stocks, mutual funds, and shares or starting an online business.
+Others may want to think about upskilling for career advancement for next year or topping up their emergency funds.

 The key is not just knowing what to do — we don’t all have the same priorities — but also taking action and planning.